-The physicians and staff of the Palo Alto Medical Foundation (PAMF) are committed to provide a superb patient experience for every patient, every time.
+The physicians and staff of the Palo Alto Medical Foundation (PAMF) are committed to providing a superb patient experience for every patient, every time.
 This shared ambition generates results that are recognized outside of our clinic walls.
-This list of awards, accreditations and achievements from 2011, 2012, and 2013 are points of pride that demonstrate our collective commitment to our patients and to excellence in health care.
+This list of awards, accreditations and achievements from 2011, 2012, 2013, 2014 and 2015 are points of pride that demonstrate our collective commitment to our patients and to excellence in health care.

 - PAMF received a three-year accreditation from the Institute of Medical Quality (IMQ) in 2013.
 Recognized by the Medical Board of California, many liability carriers, workers' compensation and insurers, IMQ's Ambulatory Program was designed to promote quality care and assure compliance with government regulations.

 - PAMF's HMR (Health Management Resources) weight management program team was recognized in 2013 by the HMR parent organization with eight Gold Standard awards for excellence in performance and patient care.
 It was the 17th consecutive year PAMF's program earned Gold Standard awards from HMR.

 - In 2013, the California Association of Physician Groups (CAPG) rated PAMF as "elite" in its annual Standards of Excellence survey, which evaluates medical groups across California for "the infrastructure of a health care organization…the tools, people and processes" needed to deliver high-quality, affordable care and a positive patient experience.
 Four areas are assessed, including care management, health information technology, accountability and transparency, and patient-centered care.

 - The Palo Alto Medical Foundation received the highest possible accreditation - three years - from the Institute of Medical Quality in 2013.